 - Natural disasters (tsunami, tornadoes, etc.)

-Additionally, there is increasing importance for businesses to be environmentally friendly with their operations, as evidenced by the rise Corporate Sustainability Responsibility (CSR) initiatives.
+Additionally, there is increasing importance for businesses to be environmentally friendly with their operations, as evidenced by the rise of Corporate Sustainability Responsibility (CSR) initiatives.
 Examples of CSR initiatives include carbon footprint reduction efforts and transitions into renewable material and energy sources.

 Legal factors include the following: